16. Back to the Garden.

 “I’ll be present during the examination,” she tells Sly, “to ensure he’s shown respect.
 Dag will pay for this.
 I don’t know how, but Dag will pay.”

 “Sweetie,” says the cat, “I can’t sit with Reisig, much as I’d like to.
+I have work to do.
 Can you bear to snub your feathers for a second night, sleep out here?
 This boy needs cuddling badly.
 And I want you here when Dag shows his asshole face in the morning, to give him a good tongue lashing.
 Now, what will make a tolerable bedding for you?
-Laundry, work smocks, I’ll extract something from somewhere.”
+I’ll extract something from somewhere.”

 “I’ll catch hell over it,” moans the dog.
 “Another beating for sure.”